iancze/ShutterCorrect/README.md

 #ShutterCorrect

-For the most up to date information about using ShutterCorrect, visit the wiki at https://github.com/iancze/ShutterCorrect/wiki

 * Ian Czekala
 * Email: iczekala@cfa.harvard.edu
 * Organization: Harvard-Smithsonian Center for Astrophysics

 This project contains two scripts.
 The first, `createMap.py`, is to create the `shutter.fits` file from a set of dome or twilight flats.
 This only needs to be done once, and if you are using this code for the MMTCam, it has already been done for you.
+For detailed information on this process, visit the wiki: https://github.com/iancze/ShutterCorrect/wiki

 The second script, 'shutterCorrect.py`, is used to correct flat and science frames for shutter travel time.
 Its usage is detailed below.